CateGitau/categitau.github.io/_paper-notes/Unsupervised-machine-translation.md

 ---
-title: "Attention is All you Need"
+title: "Unsupervised Machine Translation"
 collection: paper-notes
-permalink: /paper-notes/Attention-is-all-you-need
+permalink: /paper-notes/Unsupervised-machine-translation
-date: 2020-04-22
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.